MichalOpoka/ecfr/cfr/title-08-Aliens-Nationality/chapter-I-Department-Homeland-Security/subchapter-B-Immigration-Regulations/part-214-Nonimmigrant-Classes/section-214.2.md

 (iii) *Substantive changes.* Approval of USCIS must be obtained where there will be a substantive change in the terms or conditions of E status.
 The treaty alien must file a new application in accordance with the instructions on the form prescribed by USCIS requesting extension of stay in the United States, plus evidence of continued eligibility for E classification in the new capacity.
 Or the alien may obtain a visa reflecting the new terms and conditions and subsequently apply for admission at a port-of-entry.
 USCIS will deem there to have been a substantive change necessitating the filing of a new application where there has been a fundamental change in the employing entity's basic characteristics, such as a merger, acquisition, or sale of the division where the alien is employed.

-(iv) *Non-substantive changes.* Neither prior approval nor a new application is required if there is no substantive, or fundamental, change in the terms or conditions of the alien's employment which would affect the alien's eligibility for E classification.
-Further, prior approval is not required if corporate changes occur which do not affect the previously approved employment relationship, or are otherwise non-substantive.
+(iv) *Non-substantive changes.* Neither prior approval nor a new application is required if there is no substantive, or fundamental, change in the terms or conditions of the alien's employment that would affect the alien's eligibility for E classification.
+Further, prior approval is not required if corporate changes occur which do not affect the previously approved employment relationship or are otherwise non-substantive.
 To facilitate admission, the alien may:

 (A) Present a letter from the treaty-qualifying company through which the alien attained E classification explaining the nature of the change;

-(B) Request a new approval notice reflecting the non-substantive change by filing an application with a description of the change, or;
+(B) Request a new approval notice reflecting the non-substantive change by filing an application with a description of the change; or

 (C) Apply directly to Department of State for a new E visa reflecting the change.
-An alien who does not elect one of the three options contained in paragraph (e)(8)(iv) (A) through (C) of this section, is not precluded from demonstrating to the satisfaction of the immigration officer at the port-of-entry in some other manner, his or her admissibility under section 101(a)(15)(E) of the Act.
+An alien who does not elect one of the three options contained in paragraphs (e)(8)(iv)(A) through (C) of this section, is not precluded from demonstrating to the satisfaction of the immigration officer at the port-of-entry in some other manner, his or her admissibility under section 101(a)(15)(E) of the Act.

 (v) *Advice.* To request advice from USCIS as to whether a change is substantive, an alien may file an application with a complete description of the change.
 In cases involving multiple employees, an alien may request that USCIS determine if a merger or other corporate restructuring requires the filing of separate applications by filing a single application and attaching a list of the related receipt numbers for the employees involved and an explanation of the change or changes.